-Ancillary propagation (Nursery) occurs in an existing 1,000-SF greenhouse near Cultivation Area B. One harvest is anticipated annually in the outdoor areas for a growing season that extends from May through October.
+Ancillary propagation (Nursery) occurs in an existing 1,000-SF greenhouse within Cultivation Area B. Two (2) to three (3) flowering cycles are anticipated annually.

 Drying and bucking occur onsite, and all other processing occurs offsite at a licensed processing or manufacturing facility.
 Up to five (5) employees may be utilized during peak operations.
 Power is provided by PG&E, with plans to convert to a solar energy system in the future.
 The use of one (1) Honda generator (6500 watts each) may be utilized for supplemental power when needed.